 How Can Fish Survive Ich Without Treatment?

-There are different ways to treat Ich infestation in the tank:
+There are different ways to deal with the Ich infestation in the tank:

 Using The Heat Curing Method